Dawntraoz/house-listing-template/README.md

 6. It includes a custom error page.

+7. _Details_ page:

+   - Uses [`swiper`](https://swiperjs.com/vue) library for the image gallery slider.
+   - Uses an embed iframe of Google Maps to show the address.

 ## Future Improvements

 1. API endpoints:

    - Use the `pick` option to retrieve only the necessary information.
    - Add a mapping method to ensure compatibility with other APIs while maintaining compatibility with the front end.

+2. Image network loading on listings (search page) and swiper slider based on the user viewport and current slide.